 Who says sustainability can’t be smashing good fun?

-Can I go there alone?
+Can I go to the Melbourne Break Room alone?

 Yes!
 The Break Room in Melbourne accepts group and individual bookings.